 What is an Executive MBA or Executive MS?

-The Executive MBA and Executive MS programs are full-time programs specially designed to meet the needs of business professionals:
+The Executive MBA and Executive MS programs are degree programs specially designed to meet the needs of business professionals:

-- Classes are held on weekends and evenings so that students can attend the program while continuing to work.
+- Classes are held on weekends and/or evenings so that students can attend the program while continuing to work.

-- Students complete the degree in the same time as a full-time program-- less than 2 years for the EMBA, and just 11 months for the EMSF.
-These program lengths are much shorter than most traditional part-time programs.
+- Students complete the degree at an accelerated pace.
+Oftentimes these program lengths are much shorter than most traditional part-time programs.

 - The programs are offered in a cohort structure, in which all students take the same classes together and form long-lasting business relationships.